Call for papers

-What does social and environmental justice mean in music or music research?
-How can music and music research advance equality, equity, human rights or ecological sustainability?
-What could music researchers and practitioners do in our contemporary world characterized by climate emergency, ecocide, racism, gender discrimination, war, conflict, and humanitarian crises?
-What is the relationship between music and the rest of society, and what might activist research look like in the field of music studies?
+How do music scholars engage with activist research?
+How are Black feminist and Indigenous perspectives applied in music research?
+How can music and music research advance equality, equity, human rights, or ecological sustainability?
+What could music researchers and practitioners do in our contemporary world characterized by climate emergency, ecocide, racism, gender and sexual discrimination, war, conflict, and humanitarian crises?
+How are solidarities being built and reimagined, and how is urgency present in music and among activists and researchers working with music?

-These kinds of questions have preoccupied music researchers, practitioners, and other professionals more and more during the past two decades, in various branches of music research, from historical and systematic musicology, ethnomusicology, music theory, and popular music studies to music education, sound and technology studies, soundscape studies and artistic based research.
-Like in many other disciplines within the humanities, social sciences, and environmental sciences, a growing interest has developed rapidly in music studies about politically engaged activist research that is committed to social and environmental justice, anti-oppression, and social change.
+These intersecting questions have preoccupied music researchers, practitioners, and other professionals more and more during the past two decades, in various fields ranging from historical and systematic musicology, ethnomusicology, music theory, and popular music studies to music education, sound and technology studies, soundscape studies and artistic and practice-based research.
+Like in many other disciplines within the humanities, social sciences, and environmental sciences, music scholars have rapidly become politically engaged in activist research that is committed to social and environmental justice, intersectional feminism, anti-racism and anti-oppression, and social change.
 This has often resulted in new modes of critical and action research, applied research and co-operative institutional projects, participatory and creative methodologies, as well as in novel experiments in university teaching and reflections on the positionality and roles of a music scholar.

-The conference Music, Research and Activism seeks to bring together scholars and practitioners engaged in music, research, and activism in different disciplines and scholarly traditions.
-Activist research may be motivated with environmental and social movements and struggles, as well as with topical crises and conflicts such as climate emergency, ecological catastrophes, wars and conflicts, forced migration, and the COVID-19 pandemic.
-Activist music research calls us to revisit many classical questions of music research (in both practical and theoretical perspectives), addressing music as a social and political force, cultural practice, identity technology, material culture and economy.
-It is also crucial to acknowledge the epistemological diversity of the world, which fuels activist researchers to engage with forms of knowledge production beyond academic conventions.
+The second Music, Research, and Activism conference seeks to bring together scholars and practitioners engaged in music, research, and activism in different disciplines and scholarly traditions.
+Activist research may be motivated by social and environmental movements and struggles, as well as by topical crises and conflicts such as climate emergency, ecological catastrophes, wars and conflicts, and the curtailing of human rights (e.g. trans rights).
+Activist music research calls us to revisit many classic questions of music research (both practical and theoretical), to address music as a social and political force, cultural practice, identity technology, material culture, and economy.
+The epistemological diversity of the world fuels activist researchers to engage with forms of knowledge production beyond academic conventions.

-The conference welcomes proposals for individual papers and themed sessions from scholars and practitioners engaged with music and activist research.
+The conference welcomes proposals for individual papers, themed sessions, and workshops from scholars and practitioners engaged with music and activist research.
 The duration of conference papers will be 20 minutes for the presentation, 8 minutes for discussion, and 2 minutes to prepare for the next talk.
-Special session proposals will consist of 3–4 conference papers linked thematically together.
+Special session proposals will consist of 3–4 conference papers linked together thematically.
+Workshops of 90 or 120 minutes may include shorter presentations, discussions, and participatory exercises.
 In addition to academic conference papers, the conference welcomes practice research contributions, such as video essays, short documentary films, audio/radiophonic essays, and mixed media presentations.
-All research presentations can include live music examples, but no special live music technology will be provided by the conference.
-There are pianos at some lecture halls.
+All research presentations can include music examples, but no special music technology will be provided.
+There are pianos in some lecture halls.
 The language of the conference is English.

 Topics include, but are not limited to, the following: